-Conflict@WUR aims to engage staff members and PhD across different groups at Wageningen University in debates and joint activities around the study of conflict and violence.
+Conflict@WUR aims to engage staff members and PhD candidates across different groups and departments at Wageningen University in debates and joint activities around the study of conflict and violence.

 VISION and SCOPE

-Conflict and violence occur in many development contexts, but how to approach these issues theoretically and analytically is far from self-evident.
-The Conflict@WUR cluster offers a space to critically examine different theoretical framings of conflict and violence, question orthodoxies and explore emerging propositions.
-The cluster brings together academics from a variety of backgrounds interested in further developing the way in which they approach conflict and violence analytically and methodologically, from a joint starting point in the critical social sciences.
-The shared challenge is to understand the social (re-) production of conflict and violence, involving multi-dimensional processes that unfold in the everyday but engage connections across time and space.
-Many of the participating researchers study conflict dynamics around natural resources, unravelling the complexities of conflict and unpacking the very notion of “resource conflict”.
-Current interests in the cluster relate, first, to the issue of agency, considering the social organisation of conflict, sense-making and claim-making, and violence as a discursive construction and form of communication.
-A second core interest concerns social and institutional ordering processes, including boundary construction, state formation, relations of power, and the politics of belonging.
+Conflict and violence are undeniably part of development, but how to approach these issues theoretically and analytically is far from self-evident.
+The Conflict@WUR cluster offers a space to critically examine different theoretical framings of conflict and violence.
+The cluster brings together academics from a variety of social science backgrounds interested in reflecting on how to approach conflict and violence analytically and methodologically.
+We question orthodoxies and explore emerging propositions.
+The shared challenge is to understand the social (re-) production of conflict and violence by unpacking the multi-dimensional processes that unfold in the everyday, while studying connections across time and space.
+Members of the cluster, for instance, study conflict dynamics around natural resources, tourism, mobility, and political transitions.
+Broadly speaking, we explore these along two inter-related routes: the first concerns agency, looking into the social organisation of conflict, sense— and claim-making, and violence as a discursive construction and form of communication; the other concerns social and institutional ordering processes, including boundary construction, state formation, relations of power, and the politics of belonging.

 |Gemma van der Haar||Lotje de Vries|